*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 - 2 teaspoons seem to be the recurring theme for flower herbal infusions

-What To Look For In A Flower Herbal Infusion
+What To Look For In Herbal Flower Teas

 There is no hard and fast rule for what to expect when you go to buy a flower herbal tea.
 Each tea is going to have different characteristics that you are going to need to be aware of beforehand.